sabio-engineering/cookbook-dvelp/careers/jobs/senior-fullstack-node-engineer.md

 ## Benefits

-There are a wide array of perks available to you as a DVELP employee - everything from cheaper cinema tickets to discounted getaways, and loads in between.
+There are a wide array of perks available to you as a DVELP employee - talk to us to find out more.
 We're also open to having conversations around what you may need that's specific to you - don't be afraid to ask.

 ## Pension

-Upon finishing probation you will be automatically enrolled in the government's Workplace Pension scheme.
+We offer a competitive private pension scheme - talk to us to find out more.

 ## Location